Jennifer Aniston Interviews Feminist Icon Gloria Steinem

-We are off to a great start with The MAKERS Conference.
-Feminist icon Gloria Steinem joined us in person after a viewing of her MAKERS interview.
-Actress Jennifer Aniston sat down with Gloria to talk gender diversity in Hollywood, feminisim, and Gloria's everlasting impact on women's advancement.
+Feminist icon Gloria Steinem joined actress Jennifer Aniston on The 2014 MAKERS Conference stage to talk gender diversity in Hollywood, feminisim, and Gloria's everlasting impact on women's advancement.

 Below are some highlights from the interview:

 JA: "What was the most hurtful thing you found yourself continually coming up against as you were fighting this fight over the years?"

 GS: "The most hurtful thing is not what comes from our adversaries; it’s what comes from our friends, because for the most part, if my adversaries liked me I would know that I was doing something really, seriously wrong."